lucifer-14/automation-scripts-collection/README.md

 # automation-scripts-collection
-My private collection of automation-scripts
+My collection of automation-scripts ....
+Lots of unfinished projects haha